Stepparent Adoption in North Carolina: Process, Forms, and What to Expect

 What Happens to Child Support After Stepparent Adoption?

 This is a question the non-custodial parent often raises.
-The answer is legally straightforward: once the adoption decree is entered, the non-custodial parent's legal obligation to pay child support is extinguished.
-They are no longer the child's legal parent.
-Any existing child support order must be modified accordingly — this does not happen automatically, and you will typically need to file a separate motion with the appropriate court to terminate the child support order.
+The answer is that future child-support obligations generally end when the adoption decree is entered, because the parent is no longer the child's legal parent.
+Past-due support remains unless it is legally released.
+Any existing child support order must be modified accordingly — this does not happen automatically, and you will typically need to file a separate motion with the appropriate court.

 Some non-custodial parents who were resistant to adoption become more open when they understand that their child support obligation ends with the adoption.
 This is a practical conversation that an attorney can facilitate.